-We have trained 16 students in the 2022 financial year - NQF level 2 Wholesale and Retail operations.
-Students are being trained with specific skillsets such as artisan skills including:-welding, construction, plumbing and basic electrical knowledge.
-We understand that these skills are needed in the job market and these students have a better chance of getting jobs or even starting their own enterprises.
+We have trained 16 students in the 2023 financial year in Wholesale and Retail operations to NQF Level 2.
+Students are being trained with specific skillsets such as artisan skills including, welding, construction, plumbing, basic electrical knowledge as well as managerial and entrepreneurial skills.
+We provide support for students with notebooks and airtime.
+All students are designated black school leaver matriculants.
+Students must attend lectures five days a week.
+In addition we provide bursaries to staff members for further study, in disciplines including Credit and Business management.
 We continue with the ongoing mandatory training programs for Health and Safety, First Aid, and Firefighting.